-Using data that already exist for children and families, the California Strong Start Index summarizes, in a standardized way, the conditions into which children are born.
+Using data that already exists for children and families, the Strong Start Index summarizes, in a standardized way, the conditions into which children are born.
 It comprises a total of 12 variables that fall into four domains.
 A birth asset score is calculated by simply counting the number of assets present (0-12).

 The California Strong Start indicators include: